Abiquiu Artisan Studio Tour in Georgia O’Keeffe Country from Santa Fe

 Here we discover this sanctuary mindfully experiencing a new perspective of how this place has inspired depiction of self-expression through art.
 Take the time to notice how it speaks to you in the stillness of the earth.
 Does anything specific creatively resonate with you exploring this moonscape?
 Savor the simplicity of wandering through this arid and artistic landscape, taking the time to truly enjoy your surroundings.
 Notice how the earth can viscerally inspire art through your interpretation of experiencing its wild form.

-We will visit the home and studio of local artists Debra Fritts and Frank Shelton where you will enjoy a gourmet picnic lunch provided by your Inspire Guide while enjoying the warm hospitality of our hosts and gaining inspiration from the artistic.
+We will visit the home and studio of local artists Debra Fritts and Frank Shelton.
 This hospitable artistic couple moved here from Atlanta after years of life in the city both working and teaching in their field of art.
 They created a cozy and sophisticated home along the river which provides new inspiration from the natural world for their work.
 The studio space was an old chicken coop built with WPA money to provide work for those living in the Chama River Valley and now transformed into one of these creative living spaces.
+You will be treated to a gourmet picnic lunch provided by your Inspire Guide while enjoying the warm hospitality of our hosts in their artistic and unique home at their artist outdoor covered portal.

 Debra is a clay artist who works intuitively with pounds of wet clay until forms appear and stories develop.
 Her talent, vision and articulation of clay are profound, and her spirit is playful, nurturing and creative.
 She weaves in the natural world and spirituality around her of the ravens, the coyotes and owls.